loafoe/solgate/README.md

-# lessor
+# solgate

-Caddy based plugin to dynamically inject `X-Scope-OrgID` header values into Loki bound requests.
+Caddy based plugin to manage (path based) access to services on K8S

 ## Building